Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Over (140.5)

-Texas is 17-16-0 against the spread, while Penn State's ATS record this season is 20-12-0.
-In terms of hitting the over, games involving the Longhorns are 15-18-0 and the Nittany Lions are 18-14-0.
-The teams score an average of 150.3 points per game, 9.8 more points than this matchup's total.
-Texas is 7-3 against the spread and 7-3 overall in its past 10 contests, while Penn State has gone 8-2 against the spread and 9-1 overall.
+Texas' record against the spread so far this season is 17-16-0, and Penn State's is 20-12-0.
+A total of 15 out of the Longhorns' games this season have hit the over, and 18 of the Nittany Lions' games have gone over.
+The two teams combine to score 150.3 points per game, 9.8 more points than this matchup's total.
+In the past 10 contests, Texas has a 7-3 record against the spread while going 7-3 overall.
+Penn State has gone 8-2 against the spread and 9-1 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.